es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

 **Important:** Please refer to the [scripts folder](../scripts) in the elastic node middleware code.
 The configurations for the bitfile and for the ports and the upload script should be look similar to the files in this folder!

-To synchronise your python scripts in bazel you have to add a python library of python binary for it.
+To synchronise your python scripts in bazel you have to add a python library or python binary for it.
 Go to the BUILD.bazel file in your top folder, the MyProject folder where MyProject is the name of your project.
 Add for your bitfile Configurations and for your port Configurations python libraries like this.

     py_library(
         name = "bitfileConfiguration",
         srcs = ["scripts/bitfileConfiguration.py"],
-        deps = [
+        deps = ["@ElasticNodeMiddleware//:Configuration"],
-            "@ElasticNodeMiddleware//:Configuration"
-        ],
     )

     py_library(
         name = "portConfiguration",
-        srcs = [ "scripts/portConfigs.py"],
+        srcs = ["scripts/portConfigs.py"],
-        deps = [ "@ElasticNodeMiddleware//:Configuration"],
+        deps = ["@ElasticNodeMiddleware//:Configuration"],
     )

 Exchange the srcs paths with your sources path.